 - Know when to fold 'em.
 If you draw tiles that leave you with no plays or only low-scoring plays, turn in your tiles and redraw (warning: this costs you a turn).

 - Play defensively by not playing a word that can be easily modified by another player.
-He'll get your points and his own if he is able to add even a single letter to your word to form a new word.
+He'll get your points and his own if he can add even a single letter to your word to form a new word.